 Your child deserves a fair trial and the best legal representation available.

-I believe that all children should be given the best chance to thrive, excel, and ultimately learn from their actions in the wake of accusations against them.
+Your child deserves a fair trial and the best legal representation available.
+As a Michigan Juvenile Criminal Defense Lawyer, I believe that all children should be given the best chance to thrive, excel, and ultimately learn from their actions in the wake of accusations against them.